Hungarian Metal, Israeli Pop, Dancing Robots: It Must Be Time For Eurovision

 Each year, the contest is hosted by the previous year's winner, with an audience estimated to be around 180 million people worldwide.
 The contest helped launch the careers of Abba and Celine Dion, and is known for its idiosyncratic, over-the-top performances.

 Salvador Sobral won on behalf of Portugal last year with an understated but emotional performance of his song "Amar Pelos Dois."
-After winning, Sobral decried what he called "fast-food music," a seeming swipe at the cheesball pop that is Eurovision's bread-and-butter.
+After winning, Sobral decried what he called "fast-food music," a seeming swipe at the cheeseball pop that is Eurovision's bread-and-butter.

 He told the crowd at the time that his win "could be a victory for ... people that make music that actually means something.
 Music is not fireworks, music is feeling.
 So let's try to change this and bring music back, which is really what matters."